gbrlpzz/GovernanceOS_OCI-AHP_Engine/README.md

 **A structured decision-support framework integrating causal modeling with multi-criteria prioritization.**

-The **Priority Engine** (formerly GovernanceOS) is a React-based decision intelligence tool designed for public administrations and mission-driven teams.
+The **Priority Engine** is a React-based decision intelligence tool designed for public administrations and mission-driven teams.
 It synthesizes the **Outcome–Cause–Intervention (OCI)** causal structure with the **Analytic Hierarchy Process (AHP)** to prioritize interventions based on mathematical utility.

 ## // Methodology